Our team of Nashville age discrimination lawyers fights for workers who have been fired because of their age.

 - (3) was otherwise qualified for the position; and

 - (4) was replaced by a younger worker, or there are circumstances that support an inference of discrimination.

 The first three elements are usually easily established while the fourth element is hotly disputed.
 Importantly, for the fourth element, the replacement employee does not need to be outside the protected age group (i.e., under 40).
 O’Connor v.
 Consol.
 Coin Caterers Corp., 517 U.S. 308, 311-12 (1996).

 For instance, a 57 year old employee who is replaced by a 42 year old still satisfies the fourth element.
 In the Sixth Circuit, the appellate jurisdiction for Tennessee federal courts, an age difference of ten or more years has generally been held to be sufficiently substantial to meet the requirement of the fourth prime facie element of a claim for age discrimination.
 Grosjean v.
 First Energy Corp., 349 F.3d 332, 336 (6th Cir.
 2003).

 Do you have an age discrimination claim?
-Contact Nashville age discrimination lawyer Curt Masker for an online case review.
+Contact our Nashville-based age discrimination lawyers for a free online case review.